jino-kwon/Retweetability_Prediction/README.md

 Original Thesis Title : The Use of Domain-Specific Sentiment Analysis on Predicting Information Diffusion in Online Social Networks

 #### Short Summary
-In this project, I built machine learning models (*logistic regression, k nearest neighbor, random forests, and XGBoost*) including domain-specific *sentiment analysis* that predict whether a tweet will be retweeted or not, with the highest AUC of *0.84*.
+In this project, I built machine learning models (*logistic regression, k nearest neighbor, random forests, and XGBoost*) including domain-specific *sentiment analysis* that classify whether a message is retweetable or not --- with the highest AUC of *0.84*.

 #### Previous Work
 This project was inspired by previous research projects I was involved in.